Ironwood’s General Contracting Services

 A general contractor’s primary priority is safely leading a construction site to project completion and helping the client to achieve success.
 Safely leading a construction site to completion directly depends on the GC’s ability to manage subcontractors, meet client goals, effectively communicate with project teams, and seamlessly turn the building over to the client.

-Upon gaining an in-depth understanding of the construction project from drawings and construction site surveys the GC develops a construction bid for the project.
+Upon gaining an in-depth understanding of the construction project from drawings and construction site surveys, the GC develops a construction bid for the project.
 The clarity in the bid details, scope of work, and accuracy of material needs directly affect the entire project team’s bottom line.
-The GC manages the bid process to source all project needs; working diligently to secure competitive pricing on all bid items; generally relying on strong relationships with skilled subcontractors.
+The GC manages the bid process to source all project needs, works diligently to secure competitive pricing on all bid items, and generally relies on strong relationships with skilled subcontractors.
 In some cases, the GC may self-perform work on the job, ultimately benefiting the client by bypassing markups.

 Meeting Client Goals

 During the course of a construction project, there are many complexities to manage in order to maintain schedule, budget and design intent.
-The jobsite is constantly evolving as the project progresses through phases and it is imperative that the GC is able to accommodate for unforeseen changes to the scope of work or project design.
-When working as a general contractor on a renovation project, unforeseen changes can be common, it is important for a GC to manage these changes without affecting the overall project goal.
+The job site is constantly evolving as the project progresses through phases, and it is imperative that the GC be able to accommodate for unforeseen changes to the scope of work or project design.
+When working as a general contractor on a renovation project, unforeseen changes can be common, and it is important for a GC to manage these changes without affecting the overall project goal.